Click here to go back to the web site for History 8-2.

 - What was the concept of Manifest Destiny?
 How did it affect Americans’s moving west?

 - What was the Treaty of Guadalupe Hidalgo?
 How did it affect American westward movement?

 - What was the appeal of the Oregon Territory?
 How did it affect American movement?

 - Explain the Mexican Cession.

-- Who was Steven Austin?
+- Who was Stephen Austin?
 Why was he important in the history of Texas?

 - What was the essence of transcendentalism?
 How did it affect the American political scene?
 How did it affect later generations?
 Be specific?

 - What were the aims of the Seneca Falls Convention?